cfitzger/GetCleanDataProject/Codebook.md

 ```
 Section 4: Create an output data set
 ----------------
-The project requirements state the output file should include the average of each mean and std dev variable for each activity and each subject.
+The project requirements state the output file should include the average of each mean and std dev variable for each activity + subject combination.
 An expedient way to accomplish this that avoids iterative looping is to melt and recast the data as follows:

 ```{r}
 trimDfMelt <- melt(trimDf,id=c(names(trimDf[,80:82])),measure.vars=c(names(trimDf[,1:79])))